Is the Mediterranean diet right for you?

 Dr. Kenneth Pelletier explains that all diets tend to work because we pay attention to what we are eating.
 Found below, Dr. Pelletier provides some easy steps you can take to improve your overall health by eating a healthy Mediterranean diet.

 Summarizing Dr. Pelletier’s observations, he recommends 10 easy steps to alter your lifestyle and health in a very positive way.
 Why don’t you “Go Mediterranean” and see the difference it makes in your life.

 - High Intake of Whole Grains and Unrefined Carbohydrates: Substitute white bread and white rice with whole grain varieties and cut back or eliminate processed foods with high levels of sugars.

-- Eat Deeply Colored Fruits and Vegetables: The intense color of fruits and vegetables is a clear signal that the level of antioxidants are high which helps to protects your cells.
+- Eat Deeply Colored Fruits and Vegetables: The intense color of fruits and vegetables is a clear signal that the level of antioxidants is high which helps to protect your cells.

-- Salads: Salads reduce the level of acids in the body by producing alkaline to combat potentially destructive acids in your blood and digestive system.
+- Salads: Salads reduce the level of acids in the body.
+They produce alkalines to combat potentially destructive acids in your blood and digestive system.
 This is a very easy and potent way to prevent inflammation.

-- Higher Vegetable Fats: Focus on consuming mono-saturated fats such as olive oil and avoid butter and fried products.
+- Higher Vegetable Fats: Focus on consuming monounsaturated fats such as olive oil and avoid butter and fried products.